 If a student is registered for 12 credits after the drop period (first week), withdraws from six credits in week two (receiving no refund), and fully withdraws from the remaining six credits in week three, the refund will be based upon the total number of credits for which the student was originally charged, or 12 credits in this case.

-Full-time students who are concurrently enrolled in both the regular session and late-starting sessions will be treated as regular session students for the purposes of this policy.
+Students who are concurrently enrolled in both the regular session and late-starting sessions will be treated as regular session students for the purposes of this policy.
 If the student drops a late-starting course prior to the beginning of the course, refund for the course will be provided in accordance with the university’s registration policy.

-In accordance with the Pennsylvania State System Policy 1983-19-A, Indiana University of Pennsylvania will not refund or adjust the Technology Fee.
+In accordance with the Pennsylvania State System Policy 1983-19-A, Indiana University of Pennsylvania will not refund or adjust the technology fee.
 The only adjustment will take place during the drop/add period.
 When the student drops all classes, the technology fee will be credited, as will tuition and mandatory fees at 100 percent.

 A student who does a total withdrawal from all courses will forfeit a portion of the semester fees in accordance with the following schedule: